arnabchongdar/Nodej-Mern-stack-/README.md

 This is a code created using reactjs a the frontend and nodejs as the backend

-I have used noejs,express and mongodb dtabase to create the backen application.
+I have used nodejs,express and mongodb dtabase to create the backen application.